-So you received a Civil Investigative (CID) from the Federal Trade Commission related to a consumer protection matter.
+So you received a Civil Investigative Demand (CID) from the Federal Trade Commission related to a consumer protection matter.
 Now what?

 On January 19, 2018, Thomas B. Pahl, Acting Director, FTC Bureau of Consumer Protection provided responses to questions that the agency frequently hears from companies that have received CIDs in order to shed some light on internal procedures.

 The FTC recently announced reforms to its civil investigative demand process designed to streamline information requests and improve transparency in agency investigations.

 The process reforms set forth by the FTC include: (i) providing plain language descriptions of the CID process and developing business education materials to help small businesses understand how to comply; (ii) adding more detailed descriptions of the scope and purpose of investigations to give companies a better understanding of the information the agency seeks; (iii) where appropriate, limiting the relevant time periods to minimize undue burden on companies; (iv) where appropriate, significantly reducing the length and complexity of CID instructions for providing electronically stored data; (v) where appropriate, increasing response times for CIDs (e.g., often 21 days to 30 days for targets, and 14 days to 21 days for third parties) to improve the quality and timeliness of compliance by recipient; and (v) ensuring companies are aware of the status of investigations by adhering to the current practice of communicating with investigation targets concerning the status of investigations at least every six months after they comply with the CID.

 Even with the FTC’s reforms, the process can be a daunting one.

 The FTC mission is to promote competition and protect consumers from deceptive or unfair practices, to educate consumers and provide guidance for businesses.
 The Bureau of Consumer Protection is the office within the FTC responsible for consumer protection matters.